 Depending on the download bandwidth available on the target network and the upload bandwidth of your home network, you may have to decrease “Max video bitrate” substantially for the video to play smoothly (not stutter due to insufficient bandwidth).

 BubbleUPnP Server can use your GPU to accelerate video transcoding with the following benefits:

 - much more efficient than pure software transcoding.
 Keep the CPU usage much lower, reducing noise (fans) in demanding scenarios and keeping the machine usable for other tasks

 - ability to transcode on a machine with a weak CPU (or even a powerful CPU but in a very CPU intensive scenario) but having a supported GPU

 - higher resolution transcodes with a target up to 1080p @60 fps for Chromecast Ultra and @30 fps for other models (vs 720p for software transcoding)

 OS and GPU requirements

--Linux: same as Windows.
-See Linux section below for addtional requirements and setup instructions -macOS 10.8 or later: integrated Intel graphics supporting QSV (tested).
-Supposedly (untested): NVIDIA GPU, AMD GPU
+- macOS 10.8 or later: integrated Intel graphics supporting QSV (tested).
+Supposedly working (untested): AMD GPU

-A recent version of ffmpeg (v3.3+ recommended) compiled with proper GPU and hardware acceleration support is required.
-The ffmpeg version installed with Windows, macOS and Linux (Ubuntu package) installers fit this requirement.
+A recent version of ffmpeg (v4+ recommended) compiled with proper GPU and hardware acceleration support is required.
+The ffmpeg binaries installed with most BubbleUPnP Server installers and Docker images fit this requirement.

 You need at least version 378.13 of the NVIDIA binary drivers.